Documentation Index

 FAQ:

-Q:The price for a new part is not right.
+The price for a new part is not right

-First in First out is how CenPoint uses the inventory costs because the cost may have changed over time when buying the part.
+FIFO is how CenPoint uses the inventory costs because the cost may have changed over time when buying the part.

-Example: You bought a part for $10.00 and you bought 10 of them , then you re-bought another 10 of that same part but the cost is now $15.00,
+Example: You bought a part for $10.00 and you bought 10 of them, then you re-bought another 10 of that same part but the cost is now $15.00,

 CenPoint will not use the $15.00 price until the first 10 at $10.00 are consumed from the inventory.

-If you need to use the new price, you can Adjust the quantity on hand to Zero then add the new parts or consume the parts internally.
+If you need to use the new price, you can adjust the quantity on hand to Zero then add the new parts or consume the parts internally.